nZEDb/nZEDb/README.md

 ### Database

 Most (if not all) distributions ship MySQL/Postgres with a default configuration that will perform well on a Raspberry Pi.
-If you wish to store more that 500K releases, these default setting will quickly lead to poor performance.
+If you wish to store more that 500K releases, these default settings will quickly lead to poor performance.
 Expect this.

 As a general rule of thumb the database will need a minimum of 1-2G buffer RAM for every million releases you intend to store.
 That RAM should be assigned to either of these two parameters:
 - key_buffer_size			(MyISAM)